Soon, Village staff may no longer be able to simply remove political signs without warning when they are placed in prohibited areas.

-Earlier this year a resident accused the Village of Greendale of ordering the removal of pro-Scott Walker yard signs.
 The resident contacted local conservative radio talk show host Mark Belling about the situation saying that the Village was politically motivated to remove the signs.
 The Village released a statement stating that the sign in question was in violation of the ordinance because it was on village property adjacent to the man's back yard.

 The Village decided to review the ordinance after residents asked that village workers ask homeowners to move their signs instead of just removing them.